Discovering Mythology (Challenge Kit)

 Diomedes (DY-OH-MEED’-EEZ), a mighty Greek warrior so inspired by Athena that he even managed to injure Aphrodite and Ares as well as slay many Trojans.
 He also confronted Apollo before being driven back.

-Eris (EE’-RIS}, goddess of discord, who threw the golden apple into the wedding celebration.
+Eris (EE’-RIS), goddess of discord, she threw the golden apple into the wedding celebration.

 Helen (HEL’-EN), princess of Sparta and the most beautiful woman in the world.
 Helen is married to the King of Sparta, Menelaus.
 Aphrodite makes her fall in love with Paris, and together, they run off to Troy.
 The Trojan War is fought over her.